w3c/wai-curricula/content/content-author/forms.md

 Clear instructions help people with disabilities interact with form fields and controls.
 These include overall instructions about the purpose of the form, specific instructions for each form field and control when required, and orientation about the current step and the total number of steps in a form.

 Accessible instructions often require collaboration between content authors, designers, and developers.
-Content authors provide the instructions text, designers specify the instructions appearance.
+Content authors provide the instructions, designers specify their appearance.
 Developers implement the instructions.

 #### Learning Outcomes for Topic

 Students should be able to:

-* explain how people with disabilities rely on clear instructions to understand the content and to provide input reliably when required
+* explain how people with disabilities rely on clear instructions to understand the purpose of form fields and controls as well as to provide the appropriate input
 * provide clear instructions about the overall purpose of the form before the form
 * write additional instructions that provide examples of expected input when possible
 * provide orientation about the current step and about the total number of steps in a multi-step process
-* identify requirements for authoring tools to programmatically associate instructions to their corresponding form field or control
+* identify requirements for authoring tools to programmatically associate instructions to their corresponding form field and control
 * identify related requirements for designers and developers to support visual and non-visual perception of instructions

 #### Teaching Ideas for Topic

 Optional ideas to teach the learning outcomes:

-* Demonstrate assistive technology interaction with form fields and controls with meaningful instructions.
+* Demonstrate assistive technology interaction with form fields and controls that have meaningful instructions.
 Then demonstrate interaction with form fields and controls that do not have such instructions.
 Reflect with students on how these instructions help all users, including those with disabilities, to provide the appropriate input and to understand the forms purpose.
 * Show examples of forms that require instructions to understand their purpose.
 Discuss with students which instructions they would provide to help users understand the form.
-These include explanations about what type of data the form collects and about general timing constrains that the form may have.
+For example, what type of data the form collects and general timing instructions for the form.
-* Show examples of form fields that collect data in a specific format, for example fields collecting date and phone numbers.
-Authors should include examples of how to provide the input, unless these examples compromise the security and purpose of the form.
+* Show examples of form fields that collect data in a specific format, for example fields collecting dates as well as phone numbers.
+Content authors should include examples of how to provide the input, unless these examples compromise the security and purpose of the form.
 * Demonstrate approaches to provide instructions for multi-step processes.
-For example, including this information in the page title or before the form.
+For example, including  information about the current step and about the total number of steps in the page title or before the form.
 * Introduce accessible authoring tools that programmatically associate instructions to the corresponding form field or control.
 Explain that some tools may refer to instructions as "descriptions", "tooltips", and others.
 Emphasize that content authors should provide these instructions and the tool should associate the instructions to the corresponding form field and control.
 Standard HTML elements may suffice, and WAI-ARIA properties may be required when building custom form fields and controls.

 #### Ideas to Assess Knowledge for Topic